What Is IR35 And Does It Apply To You? | Checkatrade

 HMRC can investigate your business at any time and can go back as far as six years looking for non-compliance.

-• The financial impact of IR35 can mean you have to pay Income Tax and National Insurance Contributions (NIC) from past jobs, plus interest.
+• You may have to pay Income Tax and National Insurance Contributions (NIC) from past jobs, plus interest.

-• If you’ve been disguising work to be ‘outside IR35’ rules, or even unaware you were going against the rules, HMRC can also apply financial penalties, which can have dire financial consequences for your business.
+• If you’ve been disguising work, or even unaware you were going against the rules, HMRC can also apply financial penalties.
+This can have dire financial consequences for your business.

-For more information, check out Crunch’s IR35 hub, which provides a range of useful content including guides, videos, and a free online assessment on the subject.
+Read our guide on top tips to understand Making Tax Digital for some support on understanding taxes.
+Check out Crunch’s IR35 hub too, for a range of useful content including guides, videos, and a free online assessment on the subject.

 Get help managing your finances